-Mindful Yoga, a wholistic yoga studio, is Passionate About Your Health.
+Mindful Yoga, a wholistic yoga studio teaching a somatic hatha yoga approach.
+We are truly Passionate About Your Health.

 We invite you to join us in this joyful and on-going journey of personal growth and improved health.

 Students come to Mindful Yoga for peace, instruction and knowledge... and leave feeling part of a special community!